About the Lung Cancer Awareness Toolkit

 National Native Network: Keep It Sacred | A national network of Tribes, tribal organizations and health programs working to decrease commercial tobacco use and cancer health disparities among American Indian and Alaska Native peoples.
 The resource offers technical assistance, culturally relevant resources, and a place to share information and lessons learned, as part of a community of tribal and tribal-serving public health programs. |

-State of Lung Cancer, American Lung Association | State of Lung Cancer has state level lung cancer data on burden and disparities that is easy to use for all audiences. |
+State of Lung Cancer, American Lung Association | State of Lung Cancer includes state level lung cancer data on burden and disparities that is easy to use for all audiences. |

-Tobacco Cessation for Cancer Survivors: A Resource Guide for Local Health Departments | Here is a guide from NACCHO on the role of local health departments in minimizing the impact of cancer in their communities. |
+Tobacco Cessation for Cancer Survivors: A Resource Guide for Local Health Departments | This guide from NACCHO describes the role of local health departments in minimizing the impact of cancer in their communities. |

 Tobacco Cessation Tools and Resources | The American Society of Clinical Oncology explains how to incorporate the “5 As” —Ask, Advise, Assess, Assist, and Arrange—for quitting tobacco. |